awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 ## Timeline<a name="tracking-details-timeline"></a>

 Use the **Timeline** tab to track events that occur during an incident\.
 Incident Manager automatically populates timeline events that identify significant occurrences during the incident\.
 Responders can add custom events based on occurrences that are detected manually\.
 During the post\-incident analysis, the timeline tab provides valuable insights into how to better prepare and respond to incidents in the future\.
-For more information about post\-incident analysis, see [Post\-incident analysis](analysis.md)\.
+For more information about post\-incident analysis, see [Performing a post\-incident analysis in Incident Manager](analysis.md)\.

 To add a custom timeline event, choose **Add**\.
 Select a date using the calendar, and then enter a time\.
 All times are shown in your local time zone\.
 Provide a brief description of the event that appears in the timeline\.